ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 considered for publication by the IETF or before it is deployed at large scale.

+Multicast congestion controls are a considerably less mature field of study and are not in scope for this document.
+However {{?RFC8085}} provides guidelines for multicast congestion control over UDP.

 After initial studies, we encourage authors to write a specification of their proposals for publication in the RFC series to allow others to concretely understand and investigate the wealth of proposals in